tareklel/PDFtoText/README.md

 # PDFtoText
-convert pdfs to images and then xtext
+convert pdfs to images and then text